Alerovere/HoloceneVerticalMovements/Second revision/README.md

 ### RSL versus Time plots
 This script is written to extract localized RSL predictions from GIA models and compare them to RSL observations under user-selected uplift or subsidence scenarios.

+## Folder RSL density plots
+### Sea Level Data plot
+This script plots sea level data to highlight spatio-temporal clustering using the seaborn Kernel Density Estimate plot template.
+Relative Sea Level data is provided via a spreadsheet.
+Two example spreadsheets are given inside the folder, and were used in Bender et al.

+## Folder Vertical crustal movement calculations
+### Orthogonal Distance Regression
+This scripts calculates the residual vertical land movement starting from Common Era RSL data, once post-industrial RSL rise and GIA are taken into account.
+The results are then plotted together with an orthogonal distance regression that represents the crustal movement since the RSL index points were formed.